Houston Intercontinental IAH Airport Terminal Map

 NOTE: Terminal D is to be completely overhauled and is to have 15 wide-body gates.
 The space for expansion is to be derived from TC's North concourse.
 While a Request for Proposal is to be submitted by late summer, construction should start by mid-2015 - and continue into 2021.
 During construction, the existing structure is to stay operational throughout this process.

-Level 2 is the Departures level with access to gates E gates Level 2 also houses the International Arrivals facility with a greeting area in the lobby.
-Once you get through security check on either side of level 2, you can proceed to the gate area.
+Level 2 is the Departures level with access after seucrity check to gates E gates.
+T2 also houses the Customs (CBP) inspection hall for arriving pssengers.
+Once you get through security check on either side of level 2, you can proceed to the gate area:

 Level 3 houses offices.